-An interaction with the TOE can be done through the physical interfaces (Number 7 - 9 in Figure 5) which are realized using contacts interface.
-Influences or interactions with the TOE also occur through the chip surface (Number 1 - 6 in Figure 5).
+60 An interaction with the TOE can be done through the physical interfaces (Number 7 - 9 in Figure 5) which are realised using contacts or a contactless interface.
+Influences or interactions with the TOE also occurs through the chip surface (Number 1 - 6 in Figure 5).
 In Number 1 and 6 galvanic contacts are used.
 In Number 2 and 5 the influence (arrow directed to the chip) or the measurement (arrow starts from the chip) does not require a contact.
 Number 3 and 4 refer to specific situations where the TOE and its functional behaviour is not only influenced but definite changes are made by applying mechanical, chemical and other methods (such as 1, 2).
 Many attacks require a prior inspection and some reverse-engineering (Number 3).
 This demonstrates the basic building blocks of attacks.
 A practical attack will use a combination of these elements.